Happy Halloween! Balladeer’s Blog marks it with a neglected work of American horror.

 DOCTOR MCTORNIQUET – Part villain and part bystander, this doctor provides poisons to some of the novel’s schemers.
 He also has a bizarre laboratory/ museum of oddities like a preserved black child with two heads.

 BYRNEWOOD ARLINGTON – One of the very few “good guys” in the story.
+And even he isn’t at all “good” until he goes through his character arc in the novel.
 His sister is targeted for sexual exploitation by one of the Monks of Monk Hall.

 LONG-HAIRED BESS, DORA LIVINGSTONE, GUS LORRIMER, COLONEL FITZ-COWLES, MABEL PYNE, MARY ARLINGTON, REVEREND PYNE AND MANY OTHERS – This novel has a cast of characters as large as a Soap Opera.
 One of the weaknesses of The Monks of Monk Hall is the confusing tableau of plots and counter-plots, infidelities, double identities and macabre Dark Shadowsesque cliff-hangers scattered throughout the novel.